thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tab >}}
 {{< /tabs >}}
 {{< tab "SN2700">}}
-SN2700 32xQSFP28 (100GbE) interfaces only supports NRZ encoding and all speeds down to 1G.<br>
+SN2700 32xQSFP28 (100GbE) interfaces only support NRZ encoding and all speeds down to 1G.<br>
 The top 16xQSFP28 ports can breakout into 4xSFP28 (4x25GbE).
 But, in this case, the adjacent 16xQSFP28 ports will be blocked.<br>
 All 32xQSFP28 ports can breakout into 2xQSFP28 (2x50GbE) without blocking ports.
 {{< tabs "2700_ports ">}}